jef-fortunahamid/MintClassicsCo/README.md

 ```
 ![image](https://github.com/jef-fortunahamid/MintClassicsCo/assets/125134025/c9685246-845b-4636-975f-0aacc41a03a1)

 Looking at the table, there are four warehouses, where the `warehouseCode` and `warehouseName` are provided for each.
-The third column is `warehousePctCap`, which we can assume it is the 'Percentage Capacity' of each warehouse.
+The third column is `warehousePctCap`, which we can assume is the 'Percentage Capacity' of each warehouse.

-We've got 72%, 67%, 50% and 75 % capacity for warehouse a, b, c and d, respectively.
+We've got 72%, 67%, 50%, and 75% capacity for warehouse a, b, c, and d, respectively.
 Looking at this table, warehouse c has a lot of space to be filled.
-We need to look at the inventory stock at each warehouse.
+We need to examine the inventory stock at each warehouse.

 Now, we proceed to explore more of the tables of interest.